HOPLAB-LBP/hoplab-wiki/docs/get-started/admin-procedures.md

 ## Order stuff

-Please contact [Ying Cay]([PLACEHOLDER]) for assistance with arranging and/or ordering and/or paying for the following things:
+Please contact [Ying Cai]([PLACEHOLDER]) for assistance with arranging and/or ordering and/or paying for the following things:

 - Hotel reservations
 - Flight bookings